Mom’s life lessons on simple living

 Waste not, want not

-My Mum grew up in a small house in Wexford, Ireland with a lot of brothers and sisters.
-Money was scarce so she learned from a young age the value of getting the most out of everything.
-In her house, nothing went to waste, and she passed those values on to me and my sisters when we were growing up.
+My mum grew up in a tiny cottage in Wexford, Ireland with no electricity or running water.
+With 13 children in the family, money was scarce.
+Mum learned from a young age the value of getting the most out of everything.
+In her house, nothing went to waste.
+Those frugal habits have served her well throughout her life, and she passed those values on to me and my sisters when we were growing up.

-I’m luck to still have my Mum.
-She turned 90 earlier this year and is as energetic as many people half her age.
+I’m lucky to still have my mum.
+At 93, she is as energetic as many people half her age.
 I often say I want to be just like her when I grow up.

 Pinterest image: Woman wearing a blue gingham dress holding a stone with "Simplicity" written on it.